danhermes/cognitive-hackathon/Student Materials/Week 1/Azure-Notebooks-Lab.md

 #### Additional Resource
-See online markdown guides for explanations of all of the things you can do with markdown, like this one:
+See online markdown guides for explanations of all the things you can do with markdown, like this one:
     https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

-### Teacher Demo: Code Cells
+### Exercise 5: Code Cells

 Change the current cell to a code cell by selecting "code" in the dropdown above.
 Then type a print statement in Python: